anhthang/keeb-catalogue/README.md

 - Fix dark mode

 ### Keyboard
-- Layout view
 - Calendar view
 - Favorite/Wishlist page
 - Keyboard comparison

 ### Artisan
-- Mark a keycap as owned in collection
 - Show commission keycap or anything is not in keycap-archivist database

 ## Build Setup